 All of this has made me question whether or not my students should have homework.
-I’m a Kindergarten reading specialist, so I don’t usually assign homework in my current position.
+I’m a reading specialist, so I don’t assign homework in my current position.
 But as a Kindergarten teacher, I did give out a very brief weekly homework packet.
 Was it a waste of my time?
 Did I damage my students’ learning or home lives?
 Should Kindergarteners have homework at all?

 - Homework is an opportunity for parents to show kids that they value education.
 When a parent (or other family member) sits down with a child to work on homework, that adult figure is telling the child, “Hey, this is important.
 This is something I value.”

 - Homework can give parents an idea of what students are working on in class.
 Kindergarten was a long time ago for many parents!
 Kindergarten expectations have also changed greatly over the years.
 By assigning meaningful homework that is relevant to what is going on in class, we can give parents a window into their children’s daily lives and learning.

 - Homework can provide students with additional practice and repetition.
 I don’t know about you, but my Kinders sure need a lot of repetition to master concepts!
 Having my students spend 5-10 minutes practicing something outside of school is an opportunity to get in some of that extra practice.

 - Homework can send kids the message that learning needn’t be restricted to school.
 When you assign kids meaningful homework that encourages them to interact with their families and home environment, this sends the message that learning happens everywhere – not just at school.
 Here’s an example of a simple homework task that sends this message: “Find 4 things in your house that start with the letter g.
 Draw them on this paper.”